-Evaluation of clinical skills training for managing acute minor ailments for Pharmacists
+Clinical skills training for managing acute minor ailments for pharmacists

 Pharmacists are playing an ever-increasing role in the delivery of health services.